DC 5228Musculoskeletal38 CFR § 4.71aLast verified: APR 8, 2026

 Secondary conditions caused or aggravated by Thumb, limitation of motion may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Thumb, limitation of motion?
+What evidence supports a higher rating for Thumb, limitation of motion?

 Get a Personalized Rating Analysis